Table of Contents

 While the explosive size of a solution is often overlooked by organizations comparing IAM and CIAM, developer experience is an afterthought in virtually every genre of tech acquisition.
 Yet, it can mean the difference between spending months to implement a new auth method versus tackling it in a few weeks or less.

-In IAM solutions, developer experience can vary wildly: one offering might boast a high-quality dev environment with dashboards, management tools, and policy engines; another might be barebones with little more than a blank canvas.
+In IAM solutions, developer experience can vary wildly.
+One offering might boast a high-quality dev environment with dashboards, management tools, and policy engines; another might be barebones with little more than a blank canvas.
+Both have their pros and cons, but the resounding point is that devs can’t know what to expect when looking at an IAM tool.

 Security features

-Another important factor to consider is whether you are currently able to meet security and compliance requirements.
-Your organization may prioritize one or both of these options, but specific regulations and laws also need to be abided by.
-For example, PCI DSS 4.0 will require you to enforce MFA for all users accessing certain resources.
+For example, PCI DSS 4.0 will require you to enforce MFA for all users accessing certain sensitive resources, such as cardholder data (CHD).
 With customer-facing applications, you might use bot protection to reduce the risk of credential stuffing.
-While both CIAM and IAM approaches can deliver virtually any auth method and security option, the way they’re presented to the user can vary significantly.
+While both CIAM and IAM approaches can deliver virtually any auth and security options, the way they’re presented to the user can vary significantly.

 Ultimately, the security options you pursue (and how they’re implemented) should be cognizant of the audience and use case.
 Picture an average customer logging in to their banking app.
 They’re willing to put up with a little friction because they know it’s safeguarding their accounts.
 But users are unsurprisingly less understanding when they’re hit with MFA prompts just to watch a TV show.
-This is the perfect scenario to use adaptive MFA, a flexible security feature that only triggers additional security if the login looks risky.
+This is the perfect scenario to use adaptive MFA, a flexible security feature that only triggers additional (“step-up”) security mechanisms, like re-authentication, if a login looks risky.

 Drag & drop CIAM with Descope